Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 - Whether the project is new construction, a renovation, or a tenant improvement

-The policy then applies during the covered construction period, subject to its terms and exclusions.
+The policy then applies during the covered construction period, subject to the form’s terms, conditions, and exclusions.

 Some of the most important details to review are: